 - Be self-aware.
 Take an assessment of the skills and talents that you already have then consider the area you would like to be stronger.

-- Create a plan that will help you understand the path you need to take.
+- Create a career pathways action plan that will help you understand the path you need to take.
 For example, If you work in advertising and want to be a major account executive one day, be aware of the different jobs you will need to hold to get there.
 This could include starting as an advertising account coordinator, then moving to assistant account executive than to the major account executive position.

 - Write it down.
 Goals become more real if they are on paper.
 Moreover, it will give you the chance to review it and change it if needed.

 - Stay flexible.
 As you work along your career path, stay aware of different opportunities that come your way.
 Consider how these opportunities could fir into your path and lead you to the dream job you want to hove.

 Once you have a career path composed, staying flexible and open to opportunities is key.
 Here are some ways you can stretch your current reach:

 - Get to know people inside the organization.
 Expand your professional network online by connecting with those hold jobs you would like to have.

 - Consider the skill set you need to have to take on your dream career.
 For example, if you want to be a regional sales manager you will need to hone your communication and organizational skills.